Dose rate effects in radiation-induced changes to phenyl-based polymeric scintillators: Mechanisms and effects of radiation-induced changes to phenyl-based polymeric scintillators

-Decrease in light output can come from two sources: either through the formation of so-called ``color centers" that absorb light emitted from the secondary fluor in transit from its creation point to the photodetector, or through a decrease in the initial production of light.
-Decrease of the initial light production can occur through fluor destruction or alteration, and through absorption of light in transmission between the primary and the secondary fluor.
-Additionally, radiation damage can enhance the de-excitation of the matrix via mechanisms that do not lead to light production (``quenching").
-For example, oxygen can quench the initial light, as the excitation can transfer to it instead of to the primary fluor~\cite{sauli,HORSTMANN1993395}.
 Radicals can absorb visible light, and generally absorb more strongly at shorter wavelengths~\cite{sauli}.
 Radicals are the source of the so-called temporary damage, which decreases with time after the radiation exposure as the radicals recombine with each other to produce stable molecules.
 After irradiation, \ch{R-C^.} radicals in the amorphous region continue to react with oxygen and undergo cross-linking reactions.
 However, the \ch{R-C^.} radicals have a much longer lifetime.
 Free radicals centered on the backbone of the polymer chain in the crystalline region transfer to the amorphous region via the hydrogen-hopping mechanism.
 This process is called annealing.
 After annealing, the remaining color centers are referred to as permanent damage.
 Radicals can also undergo recombination reactions (including cross-linking reactions) during irradiation.
 The non-standard bonds to the matrix material can form permanent bonds that can absorb in the visible, acting as color centers.

 The rate of radical production during irradiation goes as~\cite{Busjan199989}

 where $[Y]$ is the density of radicals, $g$ is the radiation-chemical yield, $Q$ is the scintillator density, and k is the reaction constant for the decay of the radical.
 The first term represents the creation of radicals, while the second term represents two unterminated radicals recombining to neutralize (``second-order" termination).
 At short times, when the second term is small compared to the first, integration yields a radical density that is proportional to dose: $Y=gQd$.
 If the radical is not neutralized by e.g. oxidation, then the second term grows with time, and eventually, a steady state is reached, when the two terms are equal.
 In this case, the radical density becomes constant with time, is no longer proportional to dose, and deviations from the expected exponential behavior described by equation~\ref{eqn:exp} occur.
 When the first term dominates, Eq.~\ref{eqn:exp} becomes: